 Kids love feeding the goats and sheep in the Domestic Animals section.

-My son’s favorite part of the zoo is the Domestic Animal section that’s housed across from the main zoo.
+The Domestic Animal section is housed across from the main zoo.
 Admission is included in your ticket.
-Food pellet dispensers are a quarter and your children can directly feed goats, sheep, and other farm animals.
+Food pellet dispensers are 50 cents, and your children can directly feed goats, sheep, and other farm animals.
 There are also a few horses, a mule, hogs, and some chickens, though not every animal can be fed.
-Just don’t forget to wash your hands!
+Don’t forget to wash your hands when you're done!

 RELATED: Best Things to Do in Queens with Preschoolers